studiochris/starter-for-appjs/README.md

 Download and extract the project into an already extracted copy of the AppJS distributable package for the platform of your choice.

-The following files are overwritten from the Hello World app sample that is distributed in the distributable package:
+The following files are overwritten from the Hello World app sample that is included in the distributable package:

 `data/app.js`